elizerdim/rest-coutries-api/README.md

   ```

 - I tried to use ```git rebase``` on a published commit (I didn't realize it was already published) and also tried ```git stash``` because I had unstaged changes, and it did not go well.
 I have a duplicate commit and an unnecessary merge on this project now, and I guess my best option at this point is to just leave them be.

+- It seems that ```export default``` is not allowed before a ```type```: [export default type #41409 from TypeScript issues page](https://github.com/microsoft/TypeScript/issues/41409) - made myself crazy looking for my mistake for a moment there

+- react-select npm package

+- [React Select Accessibility](https://react-select.com/advanced#accessibility) - I modified the custom aria live example on this page to add accessibility to my Select component.
+I know that accessibility comes built-in with HTML elements such as ```<select>``` and ```<option>```, but not with custom elements, so I was happy to see that this package has a section for adding accessibility to this custom interactive component.

 ## Continued development